jonrosenblum/jonrosenblum/README.md

 - 🔄 Updated and maintained existing websites with fresh content, features, and functionalities.
 - 📚 Stayed ahead of the curve with the latest web development trends and technologies.

-### Retail Business Consultant, Morton’s Official Camp Outfitter (May 2020 - October 2022)
+### Retail Business Consultant, Morton’s Official Camp Outfitter (October 2015 - August 2021)

 - 🌐 Created a revenue-generating e-commerce site (www.mortonscedarhurst.com).
 - 📦 Managed online orders and inventory allocation for seamless online purchases.
+- 📚 Researched and provided cost-effective solutions that improved business processes by adding or removing technologies.
+- 🔄 Optimized shipping operations for the business, resulting in a 20% reduction in shipping and handling times.

 ## Key Skills 🛠️